State's cases increase by 11,015, most Monday since July; deaths rise by 112

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,625 with an increase of 23 reported Friday.
+Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,670 with an increase of 45 reported Monday after no data for two days.

 Fourth-place Hillsborough County increased by 8 to 1,034, Pinellas rose by 2 to 999 in fifth place, Polk by 4 to 751 in sixth, Orange by 2 to 717 in seventh, Duval by 3 to 699 in eighth and Lee decreased by 2 in a revision to 637 in ninth.